Jpsouza3/cLexer/README.md

 # Lexical Cursor Project

-Built a tiny lexical analysis project as a motor to learn pointers in C.
+Built a tiny lexical analysis project as a vehicle to learn pointers in C.

 ### Features